Socio-Sexual Vulnerability & Risk Report

 Why This Assessment Is Essential

-Research consistently demonstrates that people with intellectual and developmental disabilities experience disproportionately high rates of sexual victimization, while simultaneously facing significant gaps in accessible sexual education and relational skill development
+Research consistently demonstrates that people with intellectual and developmental disabilities experience disproportionately high rates of sexual victimization, alongside significant gaps in accessible sexual education and relational skill development.

 Increased likelihood of engaging in problematic or socially inappropriate sexual behaviour due to misunderstanding, not malicious intent

-In many cases, individuals who present with concerning sexual behaviours are themselves survivors of abuse, navigating a complex interaction between trauma, limited cognitive processing, and inadequate instruction around consent, privacy, and relationships.
+In many cases, individuals who present with concerning sexual behaviours are themselves survivors of abuse, navigating a complex interaction between trauma history, limited cognitive processing, and inadequate instruction around consent, privacy, and relationships.
+Without careful assessment, vulnerability may be mistaken for dangerousness—leading to inappropriate or punitive responses.

 Distinguishing Problematic Behaviour from Offending Behaviour

-A core function of this report is to separate behaviour that is developmentally or situationally driven from behaviour that reflects deviant sexual interests or criminal intent.
-This distinction is critical for courts, agencies, schools, families, and support systems.
+A core function of this report is to distinguish behaviour that is developmentally, situationally, or trauma-driven from behaviour that reflects genuine risk requiring elevated intervention.

 Sexual knowledge and understanding of consent